-The visit commenced with a welcome by the Managing Executive: Transnet Port Terminal (Western Region).
-The discussions were focused on Hortgro's 2024/25 fruit export season; Maersk's integrated cold chain and Cape Town services; Transporters in the logistics ecosystem; The Western Cape Transnet Port Terminals (TPT); The South African Revenue Service's (SARS) role in trade facilitation and customs control; and The Transnet National Ports Authority's (TNPA) operational progress and strategic initiatives.
+The visit commenced with a welcome from the Managing Executive: Transnet Port Terminal (Western Region).
+The discussions were focused on Hortgro's 2024/25 fruit export season; Maersk's integrated cold chain and Cape Town services; Transporters in the logistics ecosystem; The Western Cape Transnet Port Terminals (TPT); The role of the South African Revenue Service (SARS) in trade facilitation and customs control; and The Transnet National Ports Authority's (TNPA) operational progress and strategic initiatives.
 The Committee observed port operations from the vantage point of the rooftop.

 2.1.
-Hortgro - 2024/25 fruit export seasons
+Hortgro -2024/25 fruit export seasons